 * Following the introduction of the Ka-27, Kamov developed an assault transport derivative, the "Ka-29TB", which was introduced to service in 1985 and first noticed by NATO in 1987, to be given the reporting name of "Helix-B".
 It retained the same general configuration as the Ka-27, including TV3-117V turboshafts, but it was a substantial modification, most notably featuring a new wider forward fuselage, with three-across seating for pilot, navigator, and gunner; the Ka-29TB could be easily distinguished from the Ka-27 because the Ka-29's windshield had three flat panels, while the Ka-27's had two curved panels.

-Other distinct features of the Ka-29TB were a prominent air data boom on the left side of the nose; a four-barrel gatling-type 7.62-millimeter (0.30-caliber) machine gun in the lower right nose, with a link collector beneath it; and two struts for weapons carriage, typically four 57-millimeter or 80-millimeter unguided rocket pods, but also unguided bombs and guided antitank missiles, with a targeting pod built under the forward left fuselage.
+Other distinct features of the Ka-29TB were a prominent air data boom on the left side of the nose; a four-barrel Gatling-type 7.62-millimeter (0.30-caliber) machine gun in the lower right nose, with a link collector beneath it; and two struts for weapons carriage, typically four 57-millimeter or 80-millimeter unguided rocket pods, but also unguided bombs and guided antitank missiles, with a targeting pod built under the forward left fuselage.
 The weapons struts prevented the Ka-29TB from carrying flotation gear or external tanks.
 Other features were a split rear door that hinged open top and bottom, an ESM antenna, and a countermeasures suite -- including a "disco light" heat-seeking missile jammer and chaff-flare dispensers.

 * There was talk of a "Ka-33" civil derivative of the Ka-29TB, but it didn't happen.
 However, a radar airborne early warning (AEW) derivative was built as the "Ka-31", originally "Ka-29RLD", with the same basic airframe, but a large rotating radar antenna that could be hinged up for stowage under the fuselage.
-Its fuselage was wide all the way to the back, and there no passenger doors, with the crew doors behind the cockpit changed to split configuration, the lower half featuring an airstair.
+Its fuselage was wide all the way to the back, and there were no passenger doors, with the crew doors behind the cockpit changed to split configuration, the lower half featuring an airstair.
 The landing gear tucked up to give the Oko (Eye) search radar a clear field of view.

 There was talk of a civilian "Ka-33" derivative of the Ka-29 as well, but it didn't happen, the Ka-32 presumably being perfectly adequate for civil use.
-In addition, from 1990 the Kamov organization worked on a modernized follow-on to the Ka-27/32, the "Ka-40", but the project was cancelled in 1998.BACK_TO_TOP
+In addition, from 1990 the Kamov organization worked on a modernized follow-on to the Ka-27/32, the "Ka-40", but the project was canceled in 1998.BACK_TO_TOP

 * In 1965, the Kamov OKB showed off a prototype of the Ka-26 "Hoodlum-A", which was built for civil service, particularly agricultural applications.
 It was something of a direct descendant of the Ka-15/Ka-18 utility helicopters, featuring a coaxial rotor system, quadricycle landing gear, and twin tailfins -- though the tail assemble was fitted to a double boom.
 The Ka-26 had fiberglass rotor blades and twin M-14V-26 9-cylinder air-cooled radial engines, one in a pod fitted to each side of the machine and providing 240 kW (325 HP) each.
-Piston engines were used to reduce cost of manufacture and operation, at some price in performance: the Ka-26 was seen as underpowered.
+Piston engines were used to reduce cost of manufacture and operation, at some loss in performance: the Ka-26 was seen as underpowered.
 However, the Ka-26 still had three times the payload capacity of the Ka-15.